swghosh/cs410-project/DOCUMENTATION.md

         - Functional interface of web UI:
             - User is shown a large search bar as an HTML form where user can input their query string which could either be entire script, few keywords from a script or a single line from a script
             - Upon form submission, the output page showcases a bar chart illustrating classification with prediction probabilities and additionally, it presents the top 6 relevant scripts retrieved from the dataset with their corresponding GitHub links.
-                - (PS: some GitHub links may not be functional (leading to 404s )as data collection at the time of original source dataset generation isn't the same at inference time on the webapp, online text retrieval isn't included in the scope)

 ## Usage